intel-retail/automated-self-checkout/docs_src/OVMS/pipelinerun.md

 The **results** directory would contain pipeline0.log and r0.jsonl type of log files, each type of log files will postfix with a number, that is the corresponding pipeline index number.

 !!!
 Failure
     If you do not see above Docker container(s), review the console output for errors.
 Sometimes dependencies fail to resolve and must be run again.
 Address obvious issues and try again repeating the above steps.
+Here are couple debugging tips:

-    A Debugging tip: check the docker logs using following command
+    1. check the docker logs using following command

     ```bash
-    docker logs <containerId>
+    docker logs <containerName>
     ```
+    2. check ovms log in automated-self-checkout/results/r0.jsonl

 ---

 ## Sample output